-In February 2010 KVR Audio is celebrating 10 years as the number one news and information resource for audio plug-ins!
-To mark this special occasion we are having a huge giveaway contest for the whole year (until the end of Jan 2011)!
-Every month we'll give away a prize from a major software developer, gear manufacturer or educational institution.
+In February 2010 KVR Audio celebrated 10 years as the number one news and information resource for audio plug-ins!
+To mark this special occasion we had a huge giveaway contest for the whole year (until the end of Jan 2011)!
+Every month we gave away a prize from a major software developer, gear manufacturer or educational institution.

-We've teamed up several leading software, hardware and sample library developers to bring you a fantastic selection of prizes - with a value of more than $10,000!
-A big thank you to these companies for being so generous (with more still to come)!
+We teamed up several leading software, hardware and sample library developers to bring you a fantastic selection of prizes - with a value of more than $10,000!
+A big thank you to these companies for being so generous.

 The Winners Hall Of Fame

 Geert Oddens from The Hague, The Netherlands, won August's Ohm Force ALL-Live bundles.

 August's other prize goes to Mike Pillittere from Georgetown, Texas, USA.
 He gets the u-he Complete Bundle.

 Eric Hodge from Waltham, Massachusetts, USA, won July's Ohm Force ALL-Live bundles.